Canada: British North America

 The desire for responsible government resulted in the abortive Rebellions of 1837.
 The Durham Report subsequently recommended responsible government and the assimilation of French Canadians into English culture.
 The Act of Union 1840 merged the Canadas into a united Province of Canada and responsible government was established for all provinces of British North America east of Lake Superior by 1855.
 The signing of the Oregon Treaty by Britain and the United States in 1846 ended the Oregon boundary dispute, extending the border westward along the 49th parallel.
 This paved the way for British colonies on Vancouver Island (1849) and in British Columbia (1858).
-The Anglo-Russian Treaty of Saint Petersburg (1825) established the border along the Pacific coast, but, even after the US Alaska Purchase of 1867, disputes continued about the exact demarcation of the Alaska–Yukon and Alaska–BC border.
+The Anglo-Russian Treaty of Saint Petersburg (1825) established the border along the Pacific coast, but, even after the US Alaska Purchase of 1867, disputes continued about the exact demarcation of the Alaska–Yukon and Alaska–British Columbia border.

 Confederation and expansion

 Following three constitutional conferences, the British North America Act, 1867 officially proclaimed Canadian Confederation on July 1, 1867, initially with four provinces: Ontario, Quebec, Nova Scotia, and New Brunswick.
 Canada assumed control of Rupert's Land and the North-Western Territory to form the Northwest Territories, where the Métis' grievances ignited the Red River Rebellion and the creation of the province of Manitoba in July 1870.
 British Columbia and Vancouver Island (which had been united in 1866) joined the confederation in 1871 on the promise of a transcontinental railway extending to Victoria in the province within 10 years, while Prince Edward Island joined in 1873.
 In 1898, during the Klondike Gold Rush in the Northwest Territories, Parliament created the Yukon Territory.
 Alberta and Saskatchewan became provinces in 1905.
 Between 1871 and 1896, almost one quarter of the Canadian population emigrated south to the US.

 To open the West and encourage European immigration, the Government of Canada sponsored the construction of three transcontinental railways (including the Canadian Pacific Railway), passed the Dominion Lands Act to regulate settlement and established the North-West Mounted Police to assert authority over the territory.
 This period of westward expansion and nation building resulted in the displacement of many Indigenous peoples of the Canadian Prairies to "Indian reserves", clearing the way for ethnic European block settlements.
 This caused the collapse of the Plains Bison in western Canada and the introduction of European cattle farms and wheat fields dominating the land.
 The Indigenous peoples saw widespread famine and disease due to the loss of the bison and their traditional hunting lands.
 The federal government did provide emergency relief, on condition of the Indigenous peoples moving to the reserves.
 During this time, Canada introduced the Indian Act extending its control over the First Nations to education, government and legal rights.